History of science fiction: American proto-science fiction in the 19th century

-Unitarian minister and writer Edward Everett Hale wrote The Brick Moon, a Verne-inspired novella, first published serially in 1869 in The Atlantic Monthy, notable as the first work to describe an artificial satellite.
+Unitarian minister and writer Edward Everett Hale wrote The Brick Moon, a Verne-inspired novella, first published serially in 1869 in The Atlantic Monthly, notable as the first work to describe an artificial satellite.
 Written in much the same style as his other work, it employs pseudo-journalistic realism to tell an adventure story with little basis in reality.

 William Henry Rhodes published in 1871 the tale The Case of Summerfield in the Sacramento Union newspaper, and introduced weapon of mass destruction.
 A mad scientist and villain called Black Bart makes an attempt to blackmail the world with a powder made of potassium, able to destroy the planet by turning its waters into fire.

 The newspaperman Edward Page Mitchell would publish his innovative science fiction short stories in The Sun for more than a decade, except for his first story which was published in Scribner's Monthly in 1874.
 His stories included invisibility, faster than light travels, teleportation, time travel, cryogenics, mind transfer, mutants, cyborgs and mechanical brains.

 One of the most successful works of early American science fiction was the second-best selling novel in the U.S. in the 19th century: Edward Bellamy's Looking Backward (1888), its effects extending far beyond the field of literature.
 Looking Backward extrapolates a future society based on observation of the current society.

 Mark Twain explored themes of science in his novel A Connecticut Yankee in King Arthur's Court.
 By means of "transmigration of souls", "transposition of epochs – and bodies" Twain's Yankee is transported back in time and his knowledge of 19th-century technology with him.

 Charles Curtis Dail, a Kentucky lawyer, published in 1890 the novel Willmoth the Wanderer, or The Man from Saturn, had his protagonist travel through the Solar System by covering his body with an anti-gravity ointment.

-In 1894, Will Harben published "Land of the Changing Sun," a dystopian fantasy set at the center of the Earth.
-In Harben's tale, the Earth's core is populated by a scientifically advanced civilization, living beneath the glow of a mechanical sun.